Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

 \subsubsection{Discovered Oscillator Models}

-Ordinary differential equation ROMs are now discovered for the buffet only case, $\text{\textbf{ODE-ROM}}_{D_B}$ using the CM2 model.
+Ordinary differential equation ROMs are now discovered for the buffet-only case, $\text{\textbf{ODE-ROM}}_{DB}$ using the CM2 model.
 Only the nominal wind-off $\alpha_0 = 3.5^\circ$ is considered.
 With prior knowledge that the Rayleigh oscillator is well suited, the nonlinear state matrix is constructed with only odd-ordered monomials up to order 5.
 Again, the training data considers approximately ten buffet cycles and the transient is neglected.
 Testing is completed by marching the discovered ODEs forward in time.
-Initially, the number of terms to be identified is set to $\kappa=4$ - the minimum number of terms required to obtain an nonlinear oscillator that will permit a self-excited stable LCO.
+Initially, the number of terms to be identified is set to $\kappa=4$ - the minimum number of terms required to obtain a nonlinear oscillator that will permit a self-excited stable LCO.
 The same ODE is identified for $C_L$ and $C_M$, as follows:

-where the identified value $c_{D_B3} = {\omega_B}^2$, $\text{sgn}(c_{D_B1}) = 1$ and $\text{sgn}(c_{D_B2}) = -1$.
-This oscillator model, with negative fifth-order amplitude dependent damping, and positive fifth-order damping behaves like the Rayleigh or Van der Pol oscillator, albeit with higher order terms.
+where the identified value $c_{DB_3} = {\omega_B}^2$, $c_{DB_1}>0$ and $c_{DB_2}<0$.
+This oscillator model, with negative fifth-order amplitude-dependent damping, and positive fifth-order damping behaves like the Rayleigh or Van der Pol oscillator, albeit with higher order terms.
 The number of terms is then increased incrementally until the oscillator model provides a near-exact fit.
 For both $C_L$ and $C_M$, the number of terms is stopped at $\kappa = 9$, returning the oscillator model:

-where again the identified value $c_{D_B8} = {\omega_B}^2$.
-The time-integrated oscillator models compared to the CFD data are presented in Fig.~\ref{fig:discovered_buffet_crossval} where it can be seen that the nine term oscillator model can nearly exactly model the buffet oscillations in both lift and moment.
+where again the identified value $c_{DB_7} = {\omega_B}^2$.
+The time-integrated oscillator models compared to the CFD data are presented in Fig.~\ref{fig:discovered_buffet_crossval} where it can be seen that the nine-term oscillator model can nearly exactly model the buffet oscillations in both lift and moment.

 The results up to now are not entirely novel: other authors have shown that by using approaches based on sparse identification~\cite{sansica22,ma25}, oscillator models can be identified to describe buffet, and their coefficients can be interpolated (or cautiously extrapolated) to produce a reduced-order model.
 The next sections extend the approach to model the aeroelastic response which is the primary novel contribution of the paper.